If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Blackwhitenorse3.jpg

 Second Norse land, bombarded with meteors.
-Norse have only one land in the final game, which looks strange compared to Japanese and Aztecs.
+Norse have only a single land in the final game, which looks strange compared to Japanese and Aztecs.

 Land 10